AustrianTradingMachine/aws-cdk-python-dockerfile/README.md

 #### Isolated Volume

-Enter the command "Dev Containers: Reopen in Container" in the VSCode Command Palette.
+Enter the command "Dev Containers: Reopen in Container in Volume" in the VSCode Command Palette.

+Select the GitHub Repository and the branch you want to load into the Container.

 VSCode will open a new window in the Container.
 You see the new active container environment on the left lower corner.